UQatKIT/LS-Prior/docs/index.md

 #### API Reference

-The API reference contains detailed explanations of all software components of Eikonax, and how to use them.
+The API reference contains detailed explanations of all software components of LS-Prior, and how to use them.

 #### Examples